Motion sickness in VR

 Varjo customer testimonial on motion sickness being eliminated:

-“During my trials, I have noticed dramatically reduced VR motion sickness with the Varjo VR-3 headset, this includes those that experience motion sickness with other VR headsets.
+“During my trials, I have noticed dramatically reduced VR motion sickness with Varjo’s headsets, this includes those that experience motion sickness with other VR headsets.
 We experienced around 10 cases of VR sickness out of c.
 1000 people in trials and demonstrations when using the Varjo VR-3, which is a substantial decrease when compared to other VR headsets that we have trialed.

 The Varjo VR-3 is a remarkable VR headset that can enable effective future synthetic training solutions for defense by enabling users to read the smallest text, experiencing the highest levels of photorealism and experience significantly reduced VR motion sickness when compared to other VR headsets on the market.